SumoLogic/terraform-provider-sumologic/website/docs/r/hierarchy.html.markdown

 - `filter` - (Optional) An optional clause that a hierarchy requires to be matched.
   + `key` - (Required) Filtering key.
   + `value` - (Required) Value required for the filtering key.
 - `level` - (Required) A hierarchy of entities.
 The order is up-down, left to right levels with condition, then level without condition.
+Maximum supported total depth is 6.
   + `entity_type` - (Required) Indicates the name and type for all entities at this hierarchy level, e.g. service or pod in case of kubernetes entities.
   + `next_levels_with_conditions` - (Optional) Zero or more next levels with conditions.
     + `condition` - (Required) Condition to be checked against for level.entityType value, for now full string match.